InformaticsMatters/format-support-template/EVENTS.md

 Lines found in stdout that do not match this format will be ignored.

+## Interpretation of event types
+At the moment the event types (logging levels) are all interpreted in the same way.
+The event type is preserved and returned to the user along with its message.
+Importantly, presence of error-like types (`CRITICAL` and `ERROR` for example) are not interpreted as a failure of the format-support container.
+Regardless of the presence of a `CRITICAL` event type, the container is only considered to have failed if it uses a non-zero exit code.

 ## Examples
 The following lines all represent valid event lines: -